Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 was in the RF input filter, since it had a parallel capacitor of 1.2pF and a capacitance of .18pF.
 Added inductor capacitors to the simulations, but they didn't make much difference elsewhere.

+## 2025-08-26

+Switched over to the CubeSat Kit Bus board configuration.
+Replaced the PC104 connector with the actual correct part, the one that was there was not suitable.
+Lots still left to do here.